 “These ILEs pose new challenges in terms of acoustics and without special consideration, they may undermine efforts to improve learning outcomes”, she told us ahead of the School Planning Design & Construction Conference.

-Amanda refers to Dovey & Fisher’s notion of learning space typologies, which range from ‘A’ (egg-crate style setups) to ‘E’ (large open spaces), and says there is evidence that type D learning spaces can achieve greater levels of “deep” learning.
+Amanda refers to Dovey & Fisher’s notion of learning space typologies, which range from ‘A’ (egg-crate style setups) to ‘E’ (large open spaces), and says there is a growing trend towards type D learning spaces, backed by evidence that they can achieve greater levels of “deep” learning.

+From an acoustics perspective this is potentially problematic, she said.
 “These spaces require different pedagogies.
-Didactic teaching, side-by-side isn’t a good way to utilise the space”, she said.
+Didactic teaching, side-by-side isn’t a good way to utilise the space”.

 What acoustic modifications should we be making in these types of spatial arrangements?